Seilbahn Zugspitze: Incidents

 On 12 September 2018, during an emergency training exercise, the chain of the chain hoist used to lower the rescue vehicle onto the running ropes broke dropping the vehicle onto the ropes before the hoisting rope could be attached.
 Consequently, the rescue vehicle ran down the ropes unrestrained into the passenger gondola that was approximately 280 m below the mountain station.
 As both the rescue vehicle and the gondola were empty during the exercise, nobody was hurt.
-The gondola was damaged beyond repair (there is no information on the fate of the rescue vehicle, but there is no indication that a replacement is required).
+The gondola was damaged beyond repair (there is no information on the fate of the rescue vehicle).

 The tramway remained closed until a replacement gondola was available.
 It reopened on 21 December 2018.
 It is not possible to operate the system with one gondola as each gondola counter-balances the other.
 Installing a temporary counter-weight would necessitate recertification of the system.
 This was a previously unknown failure scenario and has required other similar aerial tramway systems to review their safety assessments.
 In particular: to devise a method by which the rescue vehicle is restrained while being lowered onto the running ropes rather than afterwards.